WilliamJardim/VectorizationJS/READMEs/README-English.md

 ## Implementation
 The implementations were done independently, based on the understanding of mathematical concepts.

-# License
-**WilliamJardim/Vectorization © 2024 by William Alves Jardim is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/**

 # Author and Contact Information:
  - Name: William Alves Jardim
  - Email: williamalvesjardim@gmail.com

-### Additional Terms
-This work is for educational and non-commercial purposes only.
-To obtain permission for commercial use of this work, or if you have questions about what constitutes commercial use, please contact the author at [williamalvesjardim@gmail.com].